Fig Tree Ministries

 In the first century, the Imperial Cult had extended its presence even into the land of Israel.

-King Herod, aiming to honor the Caesar who bestowed upon him his power, constructed three shrines or temples within his realm.
+King Herod, aiming to honor the Caesar who bestowed upon him his power, constructed three shrines within his realm.

 For Class Handout, click here